We may earn income from links in this post. Please read this Disclosure for details.

-Whether you’re looking for a luxury hotel inside Mexico City Airport, a cheap hotel with a shuttle to Mexico City Airport or a midrange hotel with a shuttle (and the added bonus of an outdoor swimming pool), here are our top choices in each category at Aeropuerto Internacional Benito Juárez:
+So whether you’re looking for a luxury hotel inside the airport, a cheap hotel with a free shuttle to the airport or a midrange hotel with a shuttle (and an outdoor swimming pool), here are my top choices in each category at Aeropuerto Internacional Benito Juárez (Airport Code MEX):

-1. Luxury Hotels Inside Mexico City Airport: Courtyard by Marriott
+1. Best Luxury Hotel Inside Mexico City Airport – Courtyard by Marriott